 ENG 501 Modern Literary Studies, taken in the first available term.
-ENG 502 - Modern Literary Theory One course at the 400- or 500-level selected from four of the following six periods: Medieval; Renaissance (1500-1660); 18th Century (1660-1800); 19th Century British; Colonial and 19th Century American; and 20th Century American and/or British.
+ENG 502 - Modern Literary Theory At Least one course at the 400- or 500-level in literature written prior to 1700, one course at the 400- or 500-level in literature written after 1700, and one course at the 400- or 500-level in world literature.
 Electives (12 to 18 hours): Courses may be elected in literature, creative writing, composition, and/or linguistics.
-Elective hours may also include credit for ENG 598 (Preparatory Reading/English and American Literature) or ENG 599 (Thesis).
+Elective hours may also include six hours of ENG 598 (Preparatory Reading/English and American Literature) or ENG 599 (Thesis).
 Students may, with the written approval of their adviser and of the Director of Graduate Studies, choose one elective from another SIUE department.
 Use the Graduate Student Request form to obtain approval prior to registration in any such course.
 In total, no more than 9 hours from 400-level courses can count toward the American and English Literature specialization.
-In consultation with a graduate program adviser, the student selects one of three plans to complete the program requirements: Thesis plan (30 hours) Enroll in ENG 599 and submit an acceptable thesis in any area of the field, including women's studies.
+In consultation with a graduate program adviser, the student selects one of two plans to complete the program requirements: Thesis plan (30 hours) Enroll in ENG 599 and submit an acceptable thesis in any area of the field.
 Three paper plan (30 hours) Enroll in ENG 598 and prepare three 20-page papers based on a reading list established in consultation with the candidate's committee.
-Oral examination plan (36 hours) Complete an additional 6 hours of course work at the 500-level within the discipline and prepare for an oral examination on a reading list developed in committee.
-EXIT REQUIREMENTS The mode of final examination is dependent on the activity selected by the student.
-In both the thesis and three-paper options, the student must pass a one-hour oral defense.
-The oral examination plan consists of an oral session on a field selected by the student from within one of the six periods designated previously or two contiguous periods, a genre, major authors, or women's studies.
-The field must be approved by the examining committee chosen by the student in consultation with the director of the graduate program in English.
+EXIT REQUIREMENTS In both the thesis and three-paper options, the student must pass a one-hour oral defense.
 TEACHING OF WRITING The teaching of writing specialization is designed for the student interested in teaching writing at the university, community college, high school, or middle school level.
 A student graduating with this specialization will be prepared to teach writing and writing pedagogy as well as conduct research in composition.
 The program of study does not include requirements necessary for state certification for high school teachers.
 PROGRAM OF STUDY Required primary courses (18 hours):